yashkhandelwal-pw/payment-form-k8-26-27/BACKEND_SETUP.md

 ## Next Steps

-1. ✅ Backend is running
+1. ✅ Backend is running locally
-2. ✅ Frontend config is updated
+2. ✅ Frontend config is verified
 3. ✅ Test the complete flow
-4. ✅ Deploy to production when ready
+4. ✅ Application ready for local use

 Your application now works **without any user authentication** - users just enter their email and submit forms directly!